 Property Description

 used as fallback for the column.

 The combination of values determines the resulting translation.

 For more information, see Flagging columns for translation on page 212.

 Syntax Syntax type of data in this column.
 The syntax type is used to give One Identity Manager tools the appropriate syntax highlighting or input assistance.

 Permitted syntax types are:

 HTML: Input in HTML format.

 • Picture: Images.

 SQL.Query: Full database queries.

 SQL.Special: Special syntax for database queries.

 SQL.WhereClause: WHERE clause for database queries.

 Text.Dollar: Input in \$ notation.

 • UNC: UNC path.

 • URL: URL.

 VB.Class: FullI VB.Net class definitions.

 • VB.Instruction : VB.Net statements in the form Value =.

 VB.Method: Single methods or functions in VB.Net.

 • XML: Input in XML format.

 ConnectionString: Input as a connection string.

 • JSON : Input in JSON format.

 Color: Input of color codes.

 Number of decimal places Number of decimal places used to display values.
-For more information, see Defining decimal places for displaying values on page 79.
+For more information, see Defining decimal places for displaying values on page 80.

 Date add-on Additional information about displaying date and time in One Identity Manager tools.

 Index weighting Column weighting in indexing.
 Used for indexing the full-text search.
 Increasing weighting results in a higher position in the search results.

 If the value is less than or equal to 0 , no indexing takes place.
 If the value is greater than 0 , the data value is indexed.
 Columns to be indexed are assigned a weighting of 1 in the default installation.

 Property Description

-For more information, see Configuring columns for full-text search on page 86.
+For more information, s search on page 87. see Configuring columns for full-text

 Data type in database Shows the .Net data type for the column.
 This is used internally and cannot be edited.
 The Net data types are mapped internally to SQL data types.
 If no value is given, the data type is taken from the database schema.

 Permitted syntax types are:

 .Net data type Mapped SQL data type

 Binary varbinary, timestamp

 Bool bit

 Date datetime

 Double float

 Int int

 Long bigint

 String nvarchar/varchar/nchar

 Text nvarchar/varchar

-Maximum size in DB Maximum column length n in the database schema.
+Maximum size in DB Maximum column lengt th in the database schema.

-Minimum size in DB Minimum column length in the database schema.
+Minimum size in DB Minimum column lengt h in the database schema.

 Primary key The primary key is given when the database is created.

-UID column Specifies whether this is UID column.
-This option is only permissible for columns with the String .Net data type and a length of 38 characters.
+UID column • s UID column.
+This option is only permissee String .Net data type and a length of 38

-Default value Specifies whether a default value is defined by a template for this column.
+Default value Specifies whether a def column. ault value is defined by a template for this

-BLOB value This option is used to label text columns whose data contents is so large that they cannot be kept internally in one line in the SQL sever and are therefore saved as a reference.
-This allows speedier access to the data.
+BLOB value so large that they cann abel text columns whose data contents is ot be kept internally in one line in the SQL is saved as a reference.
+This allows data.

 Log changes Specifies whether changes to this column are logged.
-For more information, see Logging data changes on page 319.
+For more information, see Logging data changes on page 318.

-Log changes when deleting Specifies whether the column is to be logged when an object is deleted.
-For more information, see Logging data changes on page 319.
+Log changes when deleting column is to be logged when an object is mation, see Logging data changes on